italia/spid-cie-oidc-docs/docs/en/la_federazione_delle_identita.rst

 The Federation Authority or an Intermediary MUST publish the Leaf Entity Statement containing the Federation public keys of the Leaf and the TMs released for it.
-The Federation Authority or an Intermediary CAN publish a `Metadata policy <https://openid.net/specs/openid-connect-federation-1_0.html#rfc.section.5.1>`_ to force the change to the OIDC Metadata of the subordinate entity, in the parts where it might be needed.
+The Federation Authority or an Intermediary CAN publish a `Metadata policy <https://openid.net/specs/openid-connect-federation-1_0.html#rfc.section.5.1>`_ to force the change to the OIDC Metadata of the subordinate Entity, in the parts where it might be needed.